bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 ```
 make all TARGET=hw
 ```
 8. Build the .awsxclbin and AFI.
-This will generate a tar 'to_f1.tar.gz' that can be scped onto a F1 instance and run on a real FPGA.
+This will generate a tar 'to_f1.tar.gz' that can be scp'ed onto a F1 instance and run on a real FPGA.
 ```
-make to_f1 S3_BUCKET=<S3 name of your bucket>
+make to_f1 S3_BUCKET=<S3 name of your bucket> TARGET=hw
 ```

 ### Testing on the FPGA ###